canonical/fetch-service/docs/reference/control-api.rst

 :Description:
   Remove session files from the fetch service's file spool.
 The session must be finished before resources are deleted.

+:Authentication:
   Basic authentication is required to access this endpoint.

 :Parameters:
   None.